vimberlin/vimberlin.de/_posts/2012-08-20-fourth-meetup.md

 The ones who want more frequent meetups may discuss things on the {% include mailing_list.html %} and on {% include twitter_link.html %}
 - if you have found a date, I will help you to find a location where you can have the session.

-If you have any further ideas please write us directly a mail {% include mailto.html %} - we would like to hear your ideas.
+If you have any further ideas please start a discussion on the {% include mailing_list.html %} - we would like to hear your ideas.

 {% include matthias.html %}